Kalmy8/Obsidian-DS-Base/Programming/Pandas Basics/Pandas Basics (1st lesson).md

   ```
 - **Tasks**:
   1. Load the CSV file using `pd.read_csv()` with the following parameters:
-     - Set `header` to 1 to use the second row as column names.
+     - Use the second row as column names.
-     - Set `index_col` to 'id'.
+     - Set 'id' as the index column.
-     - Use `usecols` to read only 'name', 'age', and 'date_joined'.
+     - Read only 'name', 'age', and 'date_joined' columns.
      - Limit the data to the first 5 rows using `nrows`.
-     - Skip the first row using `skiprows`.
+     - Skip the first row.
-     - Parse 'date_joined' as a date using `parse_dates`.
+     - Parse 'date_joined' as a date.

 **Practice Problem: Handling Boolean and NA Values**
 - **Mock CSV Entry**: